LillianLuzinsky/VueWithCodeSydney/README.md

 1) Other event handlers include: form @submit and input @keyup.enter="send"
 2) .enter is a modifier.
 When the .enter is listened after key is pressed, a send method is triggered
+3) I created a method that removed items from the cart without going below 0